NormanLo4319/R_Fundamentals/README.md

 Once R is installed on your machine, you can visit the [RStudio](https://rstudio.com/products/rstudio/download/) website and follow the instructions to install the IDE on your machine.

 To start coding in R, we only need to start RStudio because it automatically runs the R software in the background and execute the code.
-The interface in RStudio is very intuitive to use and here is a picture to explain:
+The RStudio interface is fairly intuitive to use and here is a picture to explain:

 ![rstudio](/images/rstudio.png)